June 27-29, 2025 at the Seminoe State Park near Rawlins, Wyoming

 4. What should I wear?

 You will be outside and in the field, so you should dress accordingly.
 Layering is highly recommended to make you most comfortable.
-You should also bring a hat, sunglasses and sunscreen to protect you from potential sun exposure.
+You should also bring a hat, sunglasses, and sunscreen to protect you from potential sun exposure.
 Wear sturdy shoes if you plan on using the hiking trails.

 5. What happens if it rains or there is bad weather?